ga4gh/cat-vrs/schema/cat-vrs/core/def/CategoricalVariant.rst

       - :ref:`ConceptMapping`
       - 0..m
       - A list of mappings to concepts in terminologies or code systems.
 Each mapping should include a coding and a relation.
+   *  - type
+      - string
+      - 1..1
+      - MUST be "CategoricalVariant"
    *  - members
       - :ref:`Variation` | :ref:`IRI`
       - 0..m
       - A non-exhaustive list of VRS variation contexts that satisfy the constraints of this categorical variant.
-   *  - type
+   *  - constraints
-      - string
-      - 1..1
-      - MUST be "ProteinSequenceConsequence"
-   *  - definingContext
+      - :ref:`Constraint`
-      - :ref:`Allele` | :ref:`IRI`
+      - 1..m
-      - 1..1
+      -
-      - The `Allele <https://vrs.ga4gh.org/en/2.x/concepts/MolecularVariation/Allele.html#>`_ object that is congruent with (projects to the same codons) as alleles on other protein reference sequences.